Best Homeowners Insurance in Florida (2024)

 Alachua, Clay, Columbia, and Putnam counties all connect in the northern central part of the state and don’t have any coastline.
 Leon County is in Florida’s Panhandle and touches the Georgia border.
 It also doesn’t reach the coast and, notably, contains Florida’s capital, Tallahassee.

-More On Florida’s Home Insurance Crisis
+More On The Florida Home Insurance Crisis

 It’s so hard to find affordable homeowners insurance in Florida because of high property values, obfuscating legislation, and the possibility of natural disasters.
 The homeowners insurance market is much more costly for companies, which makes it more expensive for residents.